beyondcomputing-org/NewRelic.Brocade.VTM/README.md

 3. Create a new User
 4. Assign user to previously created group

+Certificates - You must use a DNS name when connecting to the load balancer as all communication is sent using HTTPS.
+You will also need to have a valid certificate or import the self-signed certificate into the windows cert store on the monitoring box.

 # Installation
 1. Download release and unzip on machine to handle monitoring.
 2. Edit Config Files